apaz-cli/daisho/planning/Types.md

 is designed and implemented. `Int` from the standard library (which is always implicitly included) is declared with `ctype Int int;`.
-The reason why `5(Int) + 4(Int)` is valid in the language is because numbers like `5` are implemented in the grammar (and needs to be cast or assigned to a typed variable so that its type can be inferred), and `native +(Int lhs, Int rhs)` is implemented as a `native` function.
+The reason why `5(Int) + 4(Int)` is valid in the language is because numbers like `5` are implemented in the grammar (and need to be cast or assigned to a typed variable so that its type can be inferred), and `native +(Int lhs, Int rhs)` is implemented as a `native` function.
 There is no such thing as addition in Daisho.
 Or a concept of anything else.
+There is only the function `+`, implemented for `Int`.
 Everything traces back to `ctype`s and `native` implementations.
 All the language does is stitch these together with a polymorphic trait-based type system on top.
 Hence the opening statements about how Daisho is a language binding.

 Builtin functions such as `sizeof()` work on `ctype`s because the compiler